-A person who incites or assists someone to commit an arrestable offence (or knowingly aids someone who has committed such an offence).
+A person who incites or assists someone to commit a crime (or knowingly aids someone who has committed a crime).

 - ‘Well, he is liable, as was pointed out, to a number of other offences: accessory after the fact, destroying a motor car, theft of a motor car and various others - you could throw the book at him for the other offences.’